• Menu

 Deckers is a tiny village surrounded by thick forest and rolling hills, known for its world-class fly-fishing.
 There are only a few shops in town, a general store, and a fly shop.
 Most of the tourists are in town to catch fish.
 It’s located about an hour and a half southwest of Denver.

 South Platte River offers a twenty-mile stretch of easy access points for fishing near this Douglas County town.
-You can definitely haul in some fat rainbow and brown trout here.
+You can haul in some fat rainbow and brown trout here.
 Deckers sits at an elevation of 6,398′, and as of 2020 was counted in the Sedalia census population of 103.

 History